lebron112/transform-sql-table/README.md

 ```
-  set your config into database.js
+  set your config into database.js (only mysql now)
 ```
 ```
   npm i
 ```
 ```
   npm run start
 ```